thelia/thelia/documentation/api/files/Model/Base/CurrencyQuery.php.txt

  * @method     ChildCurrency findOneBySymbol(string $symbol) Return the first ChildCurrency filtered by the symbol column
  * @method     ChildCurrency findOneByRate(double $rate) Return the first ChildCurrency filtered by the rate column
  * @method     ChildCurrency findOneByByDefault(int $by_default) Return the first ChildCurrency filtered by the by_default column
+ * @method     ChildCurrency findOneByPosition(int $position) Return the first ChildCurrency filtered by the position column
  * @method     ChildCurrency findOneByCreatedAt(string $created_at) Return the first ChildCurrency filtered by the created_at column
  * @method     ChildCurrency findOneByUpdatedAt(string $updated_at) Return the first ChildCurrency filtered by the updated_at column
  *